"Footnotes are the finer-suckered surfaces that allow tentacular paragraphs to hold fast to the wider reality of the library."

 - Book Of Days features not only Twilight Sparkle's footnotes to help explain pieces of Clover the Clever's journal (which the entire work is supposed to be Twilight's translation of) but also banter from Princess Celestia and Luna.

-- Ralph Hayes Jr is fond of this — most of his works have every chapter end with notes involving in-universe commentary on things within each chapter.
+- Ralph Hayes, Jr. is fond of this — most of his fanfics have every chapter end with notes involving in-universe commentary on things within each chapter.
 And they tend to be the most hilarious part of each story.

 - The filk song "Heroine Barbarian" by Kevin Wald is a highly footnoted 1 parody of the Gilbert and Sullivan patter song "I Am The Very Model of a Modern Major General" 2 about Xena: Warrior Princess.
 It can be found here.